- Why does my course say "unavailable" and have a red X?

 - How big a file can I upload to Blackboard?

-There is no file size quota per se, but files larger 500MB will probably take so long to upload, and for your users to download, that there will be connection timeout issues.
+We do not recommend uploading files larger than 500MB as they will probably take a long time to upload and can take a long time for users to download, that there will be connection timeout issues.

 - Can I move items between folders in my course?